andis-sprinkis/xdg-open-simple/README.md

 -   **Several features and behaviors have been removed:**
     -   Auto-forwarding target paths without a known MIME handler to a web browser.
 (Not in specifications.)

         **Reason:** Obfuscates that there is a missing MIME handler in the system.
-Often results in just creating copies of files in the downloads directory.
+Often results in just creating copies of target files in the downloads directory.
     -   Handling the `$BROWSER` variable.
 (Not in specifications.)

         **Reason:** A legacy convention of setting the default web browser on some Linux systems.